asamonek/asamonek.github.io/04talks.md

 - _On the problem of reliability of inferences in applied logics_, Universität Salzburg Bergseminar, August 17 - 24, 2019

+#### Poster presentations

-- _Dictionary-based learning of conditionals_, a poster for [Conditionals in Paris – logic, linguistics and psychology](https://conditionals19.sciencesconf.org/), June 3 - 7, 2019, INALCO, Paris
+- _Dictionary-based learning of conditionals_, a poster for [Conditionals in Paris – logic, linguistics and psychology](https://conditionals19.sciencesconf.org/), June 3 - 7, 2019, INALCO, Paris [Download Poster](/papers/190602ASAMONEK.pdf)

+- _Focused proof systems and their automatic generation_, a poster for [1st International Summer School on Proof Theory](http://www.proofsociety.org/2018/05/05/summer-school-on-proof-theory/), September 2 - 5, 2018, Universiteit Gent

 #### Refereed conference talks